 Are you looking for activities for teenagers in Dublin?
 They can be a difficult bunch to please at the best of times!
 Worry not!
 Here’s 25 Tremendous Things to do in Dublin with Teens:

-A whole host of exciting features ensures that there is lots of fun and thrills at the National Aquatic Centre, especially at Aquazone, the leisure water section.
-AquaZone Rides include:
+A whole host of exciting features ensures that there is lots of fun and thrills at the National Aquatic Centre, especially at Aquazone, the amazing indoor water park.
+AquaZone rides include:

 - Master Blaster which blasts riders uphill on jetted water and gravity does the rest.
-With hair-raising drops and thrilling banked curves, Master Blaster uphill water coasters deliver a rollercoaster-style ride that is a proven hair raiser.
+With big drops and thrilling banked curves, Master Blaster uphill water coasters deliver a rollercoaster-style ride that is a proven hair-raiser.